-Are you a medical student or a professional, looking forward to volunteer at a healthcare center in a faraway land and make a difference by treating people?
+Are you a medical student or a professional, looking forward to volunteering at a healthcare center in a faraway land and making a difference by treating people?

 Serving as a medical volunteer is probably one of the noblest acts that’ll not just let you help in healing their pain, but also empathize with the conditions they’re living in.

 Volunteering Solutions, in association with local healthcare centers and public clinics, have designed medical programs to ensure that enthusiastic people get an opportunity to step up and contribute as a volunteer.